Writing and Speaking support at NC State includes two centers:

 - Writing and Speaking Tutorial Services (WSTS) for undergraduate students

 - Graduate Writing Center (GWC) for graduate students

-Both centers have primary locations in the UTC at 101 Park Shops.
+Both centers have primary locations in the ASC in D.H.
+Hill Jr. Library.
 WSTS and the GWC are committed to a peer-centered model of writing support.
 Peer consultants are trained to provide feedback for writers based on clarity, structure and organization.
 The goal is to ensure the writer’s ideas are communicated clearly and effectively to the intended audience.
 Grammatical issues are addressed as they impact the meaning and clarity of the writing.
 While consultants are not editors, they work with writers to help them become better editors of their own work.
-All writing support services are free!
+All writing support services and available handouts are free!

 View the video below to find out more about WSTS.